 What does it mean?
 Accounting terms explained

-When it comes to bookkeeping there’s lots of new terminology to learn, and as you get started you might have some questions.
-From assets to liabilities, find all the definitions you need to know as you get to grips with accounting.
+If you have questions about accounting terms then you’re in the right place!
+When you start managing your finances there’s lots of new accounting terminology to learn.
+From assets to turnover, find all the definitions you need to know as you get to know accounting.

 Accounts payable (also known as purchase ledger)

 A register containing information on which invoices have arrived from which suppliers, which have been paid and other information about the suppliers.
 This is money you owe.

 Information on money your customers or other third parties owe you, such as outstanding invoices that have yet to be paid to you.
 Find out more about accounts payable and receivable.

 To do the accrual VAT method, you account for all invoices in your VAT Return on the date of the invoice and not the date the payment is made.

 Recording financial transactions, which is part of accounting.